-The click cycloaddition reaction of azides and alkynes affording 1,2,3-triazoles is a widely used and effective chemical transformation, applied to obtain relevant products in medicine, biology and materials science.
-In this work, a set of Natural Deep Eutectic Solvents (NADESs) as green and "active" reaction media, has been investigated in the copper-catalysed azide-alkyne cycloaddition reactions (CuAAc).
+The click cycloaddition of azides to alkynes affording 1,2,3-triazoles is a widely used and effective chemical transformation, applied to obtain relevant products in medicine, biology and materials science.
+In this work, a set of Natural Deep Eutectic Solvents (NADESs) has been investigated in the copper-catalyzed azide-alkyne cycloaddition reactions (CuAAc) as green and catalytic reaction media.
 The use of these innovative solvents has shown to improve the reaction effectiveness, giving excellent yields.
-NADESs proved to be "active" in these transformations for the absence of added bases in all the performed reactions and in several cases, for their reducing capabilities.
-The reactions outcomes were rationalized by DFT calculations which demonstrated the involvement of H-bonds between DESs and alkynes as well as a stabilization of copper catalytic intermediates.
-The green experimental conditions, namely the absence of a base, the low temperatures, the lowering of reagents and the possibility of recycling of the green solvents, outline the great potential of NADESs for CuAAc and in general, for green organic synthesis.
+NADESs proved to be "active" for their reducing capabilities in several cases and for the absence of added bases in all the performed reactions: DFT calculations demonstrated in fact the involvement of H-bonds between DESs and alkynes as well as a stabilization of copper catalytic intermediates.
+The green experimental conditions, the absence of a base, the low temperatures, the lowering of reagents and the possibility of recycling of the solvents, outline the great potential of NADESs for CuAAc.